tonnytg/logfile/Readme.md

 Call the script with the following parameters:

-    logging.Msg("CRITICAL", "Error message do you want to log")
+    logfile.Msg("CRITICAL", "Error message do you want to log")